100kW Commercial Solar System Cost

 For medium – large businesses looking to install solar, the 100kW commercial system is among the best systems in the Australian market.
 Being a relatively large solar system, it generates enough energy to help slash your power bills and reduce your carbon footprint.

-On average, the 100kW commercial solar system costs anywhere from $91,000 to $104,000, including government rebates and taxes.
+On average, the 100kW commercial solar system will cost around $63,750, including government rebates and taxes.
 The actual cost will depend on the installer you choose and your location in the country.

 Besides its energy generation potential, this system is widely popular because it’s the cut-off size for the Australian government rebates.